 However, in some cases the insurance company’s offer to settle the claim is lower than the homeowner feels is necessary to restore the damage.
 For example, maybe the insurance company is only willing to pay $5,000 for new cabinets, but their contractor bid this portion of the project at $8,000 because you want to use a high-quality product.

 If you feel like your insurance company is offering too little money for your claim, you can certainly try negotiating or working with your claims adjuster to explain your perspective.
 Alternatively, some people choose to hire a “Public Adjuster” to help them negotiate with their insurance company.
-You would have to pay a Public Adjuster their fee for helping ‘consult’ on your claim, but they are generally well versed in how to deal with insurance companies and explain why you need a higher settlement amount.
+You would have to pay a Public Adjuster their fee for helping ‘consult’ on your claim, but they are generally well-versed in how to deal with insurance companies and explain why you need a higher settlement amount.
+Please ask any Public Adjuster about their fee upfront as they may charge you a percentage of the entire claim, which could be come costly.

 Call now (818.317.3567) to chat with a real person about your property damage or insurance claim project or visit our website for more information: www.greatbuildz.com